 The PMT are responsible for the management and administration of the funds.
 They can either be private sector led or state government led.
 The PMT consist of all stakeholders which include representatives of CBN, anchor firms, farmers associations, participating banks, Nigerian Agricultural Insurance Corporation and other stakeholders.

-Objectives of ABP
+Objectives of Anchor Borrowers Programme

 The main objective of the programme is to link the SHF with large scale Agro processors so as to increase agricultural output and improve capacity utilization of agro processors.

 Other objectives includes.